sisl/tufte_algorithms_book/README.md

 (Note that on arch-based systems, one should use tllocalmgr instead.)

+(If you see a pygments-related import error you might want to check out https://github.com/sisl/tufte_algorithms_book/issues/30 and try downgrading to Pygments 2.6.1)

 ## Test

 Running `make test` pulls all the code and then runs all tests in `juliatest` blocks.
 See `runtests.jl` for details.